 I’m a sucker for infographics, and atlas style books provide that in spades!
-I’ve been meaning to feature several prehistoric atlas books at Dino Dad Reviews for some time (EDIT: see also my review of Children’s Dinosaur Atlas), but I keep getting distracted by other projects.
+I’ve been meaning to feature several prehistoric atlas books at Dino Dad Reviews for some time, but I keep getting distracted by other projects.
 With Coronavirus quaratines still in full swing at this time, I figured it was the perfect time to get around to some of these reviews I had been putting off, so let’s start straight in with one of the better ones out there.
+(Update: I’ve since review Children’s Dinosaur Atlas and the “Amazing Adventures” Dinosaur Atlas as well.)

 Dinosaur Atlas, written by Anne Rooney and illustrated by James Gilleard, features various dinosaurs and other Mesozoic animals organized by continent, as well as introductions to basic paleontological concepts and methods.
-This includes moments and individuals from the history of paleontology, from Cope & Marsh’s “Bone War”, to the recently deceased Jose Bonaparte, to the mother of paleontology, Mary Anning (for more on her, see my reviews of Mary Anning’s Curiosity and Stone Girl, Bone Girl).
+This includes moments and individuals from the history of paleontology, from Cope & Marsh’s “Bone War”, to the recently deceased Jose Bonaparte, to the mother of paleontology, Mary Anning (for more on her, see my reviews of Mary Anning’s Curiosity and Dinosaur Lady).

 After a few pages acclimatizing readers to the basic subjects Dinosaur Atlas covers, Rooney intersperses every other page with a map of a particular continent by Gilleard showing important creatures from various localities found within said continent.
 Each such page folds open from the center to reveal a quadruple-wide page of more in-depth information relevant to the locations and creatures introduced on the associated map.